vmware/pyvmomi/docs/vim/host/LocalAccountManager.rst

   Returns:
     None

   Raises:

     `vim.fault.AlreadyExists`_:
        if specified local group already exists.

     `vmodl.fault.InvalidArgument`_:
        if group name is in invalid format.

 RemoveUser(userName):
-   Removes a local user account.As of vSphere API 5.1, this operation will first try to remove all permissions associated with the specifed account.
+   Removes a local user account.As of vSphere API 5.1, this operation will first try to remove all permissions associated with the specified account.
 The permissions of the user are removed one by one, not atomically, and the operation is not rolled back, if the removal of some permission fails.

   Privilege: